redpencilio/app-http-logger/README.md

 **Only containers with a label called `logging` (with any value) will be monitored**.
 Do not forget to set this label.

+The stack can be started in different modes depending on the `docker-compose.*.yml` files that are taken into account.
+The different options are described below.

-`docker-compose.encrypt.yml` and `docker-compose.live.yml` can at present not be used together, as they each create a separate Logstash pipeline that tries to listen on the same port for Packetbeat events.
+It's important to note that `docker-compose.encrypt.yml` and `docker-compose.live.yml` can at present not be used together, as they each create a separate Logstash pipeline that tries to listen on the same port for Packetbeat events.

-### Logging traffic and directly visualizing it
+### Option 1: Logging traffic and directly visualizing it
 This is the default mode of this project.
 Logs are collected and immediately imported in the visualization stack.
 To start logging containers, add the `logging` label to the containers you want to monitor.

 Ensure the `.env` file contains the following contents: